daattali/beautiful-jekyll/README.md

 If you'd like to showcase yourself and join this list, [upgrading to the Individual plan](https://github.com/sponsors/daattali/sponsorships?&tier_id=7362) will give you that publicity plus some other rewards!

+# Build the site locally
+Locally building the site allows you to see changes before commiting them.
+This enables much faster iteration cycles for small or visual changes (think changes to css or colors).
+GitHub pages uses `jekyll` to build the page in `_site`.

+If you have `nix` installed (if not, see [here](https://nixos.org/guides/how-nix-works.html) what it is and how it works, and [here](https://nixos.org/guides/install-nix.html) for installation), you can build this page locally simply via executing `nix-shell`.

+Running `nix-shell` builds the `shell.nix`, which (locally, think virtual environment) installs `jekyll`, `jekyll-paginate` and starts the `jekyll`-server in incremental build mode.
+You can find your locally built page on `localhost:4000`.

+Initial page generation may take a few seconds.
+Changes to most files (`*.md`, `*.html`, `*.js`, `*.css`, ...), tend to take less than 0.2sec until you can see the changes when reloading the page in your browser (this is shorter than it takes me to switch from my editor to my browser).

+Changes to `_config.yml` will only be visible after you stop `nix-shell`/`jekyll` and delete the `_site`-folder before restarting the server.

 # FAQ and support

 Visit the [official FAQ page](https://beautifuljekyll.com/faq) for answers to commonly asked questions.